sanderland/katrain/README.md

     * Undo: automatically undo poor moves for this player and make them try again.
     * AI: let the AI control this player.
 Check both for self-play.
     * Show owner: show expected control of territory.
     * Lock AI: disallow extra undos, changing hints options, changing auto move, or AI move.
+Also turns off the option to click on a move to see detailed comments.
     * Fast: use a lower number of max visits for evaluation/AI move.
     * Balance score: Deliberately make sub-optimal moves as the AI in an attempt to balance the score towawrds a slight win.